How to Explain Gaps in Employment

 The answer is: it depends.
-It’s definitely worth bringing up during an interview to show that you were still active during your career break.
-However, if you want a written acknowledgement, then mentioning it on your cover letter is a good compromise to taking up space on your resume with it.
+It's definitely worth bringing up during an interview to show that you were still active during your career break.
+However, if you want a written acknowledgment, then mentioning it on your cover letter is a good compromise to taking up space on your resume with it.

 What to say: "During the pandemic, I took a job in a non-relevant field to make ends meet.
 While it wasn't my ideal position, I am proud of the service I did to help the public how I could while we got through the difficult times.
 However, I'm ready and excited to once again be pursuing the career I am passionate about".